asdf-format/asdf-standard/docs/source/tree.rst

 should the comment go?

-To provide a mechanism to add user comments without swimming upstream against the YAML standard, we recommend a convention for associating comments with objects (mappings) by using the reserved key name ``//``.
+To provide a mechanism to add user comments without swimming upstream against the YAML standard, ASDF uses a convention for associating comments with objects (mappings) by using the reserved key name ``//``.
 In this case, the above example would be rewritten as::